solana-labs/solana/book/src/introduction.md

 accuracy and truthfulness.
 Furthermore, nothing in this project constitutes a solicitation for investment.

-# History of the Solana codebase
+# History of the Solana Codebase

 In November of 2017 Anatoly Yakovenko published a whitepaper describing Proof of History, a technique for keeping time between computers that do not trust